Sankaradi

-Paravoor memana Kanakku Chembakaraman Parameswaran Chandrashekara Menon, better known by his screen name Sankaradi (14 July 1924 – 8 October 2001), was an Indian actor.
+Kanakku Chembakarama Parameswara Chandrashekara Menon, better known by his screen name Sankaradi (14 July 1924 – 8 October 2001), was an Indian actor.
 He was a veteran Malayalam comedian and character artist, who had over 700 Malayalam films to his credit.
-He dominated the Malayalam film scene in the 1960s, 1970s, and 1980s as a comedian along with Adoor Bhasi and Bahadoor.
+He dominated the Malayalam film scene from the 1960s to the 1980s as a comedian along with Adoor Bhasi and Bahadoor.
 Later, he switched to character roles.